Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 > **_NOTE:_**
 - To execute SQL commands in Snowflake Worksheet, you first need to select a database.
 Initially, this could be any database.
 Later in the script, you will create a custom database and switch to it for subsequent commands. <br>
-- You may already have your custom data in Snowflake, as outlined in the [DB File](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/kgqa_demo_setup/kgqa_setup/sf_db_initialization.py).
+- You may already have your custom data in Snowflake, as outlined in the [DB Initialization File](https://github.com/RelationalAI/QuestionAnsweringKG/blob/main/KGQA_DEMO/kgqa_demo_setup/sf_db_initialization.py).
 The setup requires four tables.
 For the schema details, refer to the "CREATE OR REPLACE TABLE..." commands in the file.

 ```sh
 python3 $SETUP_PATH/setup.py --config $SETUP_PATH/config.json --output_dir $SETUP_PATH/ sf_db_initialization